BURGUNDY CHEESEMAKING FELLOWSHIP

 Two past students of the Fellowship, Mahlomola Moso and Bongi Nondzaba, were invited as trainee judges to the 2010 SA Dairy Championship judging and their participation was well covered by the media.

 Sixteen Western Cape cheese makers have now been trained through this programme. which was initiated by Agri-Expo in 2005 and since sponsored by the Department of Agriculture: Western Cape.
 Their vision to support cheese making in the province has strategic value, as more than 50% of all South African cheese is now manufactured in the Western Cape.

 Winners of the 2009 fellowship, announced at the Danisco Qualité Dinner on 22 April were F.l.t.r.: Bongani Nondzaba, Ingrid Olivier, with Kobus Mulder (Agri-Expo), Gerald Garnad and Anton Klein.

-Mr Kobus Mulder, Manager: Dairy of Agri-Expo was instrumental and acted as project manager to send the first four Western Cape cheese makers from previously disadvantaged groups to Burgundy to study French cheese making.
-These four fortunate students were Tobias Mutota (La Montanara), Elliot Bunu (Trumilk Cheese), with Kobus Mulder, Min Cobus Dowry (Provincial Minister of Agriculture, Western Cape), Johan Ehlers (General Manager), then Jacko van Beulen (Klein River Cheese) and Vernon Manual (Fairview Cheese).
-This is one of the most exiting projects Agri-Expo has been involved with in 2005 and as it is a three-year project, we will see an enormous quantity of new cheese making knowledge brought into the Western Cape.
+Mr Kobus Mulder, Manager: Dairy of Agri-Expo was instrumental and acted as project manager to send the first four Western Cape cheesemakers from previously disadvantaged groups to Burgundy to study French cheesemaking.
+These four fortunate students were Tobias Mutota (La Montanara), Elliot Bunu (Trumilk Cheese), with Kobus Mulder, Minister Cobus Dowry (Provincial Minister of Agriculture, Western Cape), Johan Ehlers (Agri-Expo General Manager), Jacko van Beulen (Klein River Cheese) and Vernon Manual (Fairview Cheese).
+This is one of the most exciting projects Agri-Expo has been involved with and as it is a three-year project, we will see an enormous quantity of new cheese making knowledge brought into the Western Cape.